jhealy/RoslynAnalyzerProofs/portability-proofs/readme.md

 .NETCORE 2.1 MVC :

-` dotnet new mvc -framework netcoreapp2.1`
+` dotnet new mvc --framework netcoreapp2.1`

 For more see: